genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/10_setting_genesis_rules.md

 Run `SetPrimary` in your WSL terminal and you should be able to see all processes running.

 ### Load the cron rule on to the database
-Now we can load the cron rule csv below into the database, [CRON_RULE](/server/evaluator/configuring-runtime/#cron_rule-table) Table.
+Now we can load the cron rule csv below into the database, [CRON_RULE](/server/evaluator/configuring-runtime/#cron_rule-table) table.

 Navigate to **home/genesis/run/temp-data** in your WSL terminal and create a file called **cron-rule.csv** with the following: